 Super Sensory Play dough

-6 teaspoons EACH ground cloves, ground ginger, ground cinnamon
+6 teaspoons EACH ground cloves, ground ginger, ground cinnamon4 cups all purpose flour

 2 cups salt